 The Preble Street Food Pantry, located inside the Preble Street Food Security Hub, is one part of this commitment, providing approximately 30,000 nourishing meals to hundreds of families and individuals each month throughout our state.
 The Preble Street Food Pantry thoughtfully prepares fresh, healthy, and culturally appropriate food for everyone who receives a food box, always including non-perishable staples, like rice and canned foods.

 To reach more people and improve accessibility to services, the Preble Street Pantry operates under a mobile model.
-Boxes of food are delivered to key drop-off points, like housing communities across Southern Maine, where people and case managers make pickups.
+Boxes of food are delivered to key drop-off points, like housing communities across Southern Maine, where residents and case managers make pickups.

 Mobile pantry services allow us to offer nutritious, culturally appropriate items, specifically requested by residents, as well as some a la carte bulk staples, like milk.
 Our mobile approach allows us to meet people where they are, both physically and with the food we can provide.